 History of Friendship Ambassadors Foundation, Inc.

 Founded by Fulbright Scholar Harry Morgan and well-respected travel professional Cappy Devlin, Friendship Ambassadors Foundation, Inc. (FAF) has facilitated international travel and exchange programs as an independent foundation since 1973 – and for more than 15 years prior to that as an informal program supported in large part by Lila and DeWitt Wallace (founders, Readers Digest).
 Since its inception, FAF has cultivated international affiliations and representation in order to fulfill its mission to promote Youth Leadership capacity-building opportunities and Peace Through Cultural Exchange.
-Since 1993, the organization has been led under the consistent direction of Patrick Sciarratta as Executive Director.

 The Foundation’s rich history includes significant collaborations to help heal families of victims of terror, with a strong focus on communities throughout the world where cultural strengthening with the US is critical.
 FAF has focused on regions emerging from natural or man-made disasters and received national recognition for its work with 9/11 families in particular.
 In 2002, our project, Finding New Hope, received $3.1M from American Red Cross, Hitachi, and Rotary International, and included signature funding of over $1.6M from the Lions Clubs International Foundation.